SKAUL05/supergrads-india/README.md

 ##### You don't need to run this app locally to deploy it on to GCP.

+Download the above mentioned prerequisites and execute files(if required) and set the environment variables(like $JAVA_HOME for java).
+Installation of all these tools is well documented and easily available.

 Run the following commands in Git Bash once the above mentioned prerequisites are all set:
 ```bash
 git clone <Link-to-repo>